Last Updated on December 11, 2024 by Martina McKeough

 How To Keep Doc Martens From Creasing

 I am a great believer in prevention being better than a cure so if you want to know how to stop Doc Martens from creasing you first need to understand how to take care of your shoes.
-I always prefer to prevent excessive creasing by taking care of my boots and shoes so I don’t have to deal with the hassle of trying to solve the problem later.
+I always prefer to prevent excessive creasing by taking care of my leather boots and shoes so I don’t have to deal with the hassle of trying to solve the problem later.

 Here are some of my favorite tips to stop Doc Martens from creasing in the first place.